Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/Tests_source/SQLite3/README.md

 This will become part of an archive collection of source code that will accompany Book 3 "A Beginners Guide To Libs.pdf".

 I have also decided to provide the C and FreeBASIC source for context.
+The C source will require sqlite3.h header in the source directory.
+FreeBASIC used the built in "sqlite3.bi".